Musician Onboarding · Rapture & Ruin

 Communicate directly.

 If anything arises that may affect your participation, raise it as early as possible.
-This environment rewards honesty.
-It does not reward silence in the face of a problem.

 What You Can Expect